-The maximum periods for which an Active Flight may be scheduled to occupy a Common Use Gate shall normally be as described in this Section.
+The maximum periods for which an Active Flight may be scheduled to occupy a Common Use Gate shall normally be as described in this Section, consistent with industry practice.
 Such maximum periods shall apply both after the scheduled flight arrival time and before the scheduled flight departure time (i.e., for a typical aircraft operation, the maximum occupancy period is shown in the "Total Time On Gate" column below).